vinod-amagi/amgdoc/epg/sop/onboarding.md

 #### Don'ts
 - Do not configure more than one Samsung delivery (even to different regions) for any channel in the UI
 - Do not enable "Send After"

+> In case an EPG is delivered to a wrong end-point, then follow the steps below to recover:
+Update the end-point in platform configuration
+Delete available schedules in the EPG UI from "SCHEDULE" tab Force Update schedule
+Force Deliver schedule
+{.is-warning}

 #### Samsung API Domain
 Country|End-point